jamesrknox/samples/docs/studio.md

 support of contributions outside of TIBCO engineering and updates outside of the main product release lifecycle.

-The samples also be imported into TIBCO StreamBase Studio&trade; :
+The samples can also be imported into TIBCO StreamBase Studio&trade; :

 ## Using smart import